Sanjana-06/FinSage/README.md

-# 💰 FinSage – Your Financial Compass, Powered by AI 🧭
+# 💰 FinSage – Your Financial Compass,Powered by AI🧭

 Welcome to **FinSage**, your intelligent financial assistant – a one-stop solution for beginners and employees who are eager to invest wisely without getting lost in complicated jargon or shady brokers.